flofriday/pixelFlow/README.md

 5. Go into the folder "Arduino" and upload the Code on an Arduino Mega.

 ## Status
 This project is almost done.
-There are only some binaries and documentation misssing.
+There are only some binaries and documentation missing.
 Sure some features are missing but for now this project won't get any new features.

 Feel free to write your own code and features and contribute it.